Skip to main content

 4.3 Magento Admin Settings

-In the Magento Admin panel (Stores > Configuration > Advanced > System > Full Page Cache), set the caching application to Varnish Caching.
-Make sure the Config TTL and Access List match your Varnish setup.
+Go to Stores > Configuration > Advanced > System > Full Page Cache and switch to Varnish Caching.
+Double-check that your Config TTL and Access List match whatever you've set up on the Varnish side.

 5. Use a Content Delivery Network (CDN)